Excimer lamp: Applications

 Light sources emitting photons in the energy range of 3.5–10 eV find applications in many fields due to the ability of high-energy photons to cleave most chemical bonds and kill microbes destroying nucleic acids and disrupting their DNA.
 Examples of excimer lamp applications include purification and disinfection of drinking water, pool water, air, sewage purification, decontamination of industrial waste, photochemical synthesis and degradation of organic compounds in flue gases and water, photopolymerization of organic coatings and paints, and photo-enhanced chemical vapor deposition.
 In all cases UV photons excite species or cleave chemical bonds, resulting in the formation of radicals or other chemical reagents, which initiate a required reaction.

 An excimer lamp has selective action.
 UV radiation of a given wavelength can selectively excite species or generate required radicals.
 Such lamps can be useful for photophysical and photochemical processing such as UV curing of paints, varnishes, and adhesives, cleansing and modifying surface properties, polymerization of lacquers and paints, and photo-degradation of a variety of pollutants.
 Photo-etching of polymers is possible using different wavelengths: 172 nm by xenon excimer, 222 nm by krypton chloride, and 308 nm by xenon chloride.
 Excimer UV sources can be used for microstructuring large-area polymer surfaces.
 XeCl-excimer lamps (308 nm) are especially suitable to get tan.

 Fluorescence spectroscopy is one of the most common methods for detecting biomolecules.
 Biomolecules can be labeled with fluoroprobe, which then is excited by a short pulse of UV light, leading to re-emission in the visible spectral region.
 Detecting this re-emitted light, one can judge the density of labeled molecules.
 Lanthanide complexes are commonly used as fluoroprobes.
-Due to their long lifetime, they play an important role in Forster resonance energy transfer (FRET) analysis.
+Due to their long lifetime, they play an important role in Förster resonance energy transfer (FRET) analysis.